Weinstein handlebodies for complements of smoothed toric divisors: Introduction

 In this paper, we focus on applying this theorem to the output of Theorem~\ref{thm:toricWein} where $F$ is a torus, though this result applies more generally and we provide some example applications in the more general context in Section~\ref{section examples}.
 Weinstein manifolds obtained by attaching $2$-handles to cotangent bundles have appeared in other contexts such as~\cite{STW}, and we hope that this systematic diagrammatic procedure will find many future applications towards studying this interesting class of Weinstein domains.

+As part of the proof of Theorem~\ref{thm:cotangentdiagram} we first establish the base case: the Gompf standard handle diagram for $D^*F$ with no additional $2$-handles attached.
+In~\cite{Gompf}, Gompf produced Weinstein handlebody diagrams which are \emph{diffeomorphic} to $D^*F$.
+Although it was expected that these structures were Weinstein homotopic to the canonical (Morse-Bott) Weinstein structure on the cotangent bundle, the proof was lacking in the literature (see \cite{Ozbagci, OzbagciC} for the contact case).
+We fill this gap here.

+{Theorem~\ref{thm:cot}} \begin{thm:cot} Let $F$ be a closed surface.
+The Gompf handlebody diagram for $D^*F$ corresponds to a Weinstein structure which is Weinstein homotopic to the canonical Weinstein structure on the cotangent bundles of a surface. \end{thm:cot}

+Note that in the case that $F$ is a torus, this result follows from a classification of fillings by Wendl~\cite{Wendl}.
+Our proof is more direct and applies to all surfaces.
+Moreover the Weinstein homotopy we construct is an essential ingredient in the proof of Theorem~\ref{thm:cotangentdiagram}.

 There are two primary advantages of working with a Weinstein handlebody diagram in standard form to study a symplectic manifold.
-The first is that one can perform Legendrian Kirby calculus moves to simplify the presentation.
-This can identify equivalences between manifolds arising from distinct constructions and can help reveal exact Lagrangian submanifolds built from the union of exact Lagrangian fillings of the Legendrian attaching spheres and the cores of the $2$-handles.
+The first is simplification by Weinstein Kirby calculus which helps identify equivalences between manifolds arising from distinct constructions and also reveals exact Lagrangian submanifolds built from the union of exact Lagrangian fillings of the Legendrian attaching spheres and the cores of the $2$-handles.